coatesap/omnipay-global-iris/README.md

 [Omnipay](https://github.com/omnipay/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements Global Iris (Remote) integration for Omnipay, including optional 3D Secure support.

 Global Iris is basically a branded version of the Realex payment gateway.
-Therefore, this driver just extends the Omnipay Realex driver, overriding the default Realex URLs.
+Therefore, this driver extends the Omnipay Realex driver, overriding the default Realex URLs.

 ## Installation